bhisaac/5eFP/5eFP-SRD.md

 ### Equipment

-You start with the following equipment, in addition to the equipment granted by your background:
+You start with the following equipment:
 - (*a*) a battleaxe or (*b*) any martial melee weapon
 - (*a*) handaxes or (*b*) any simple weapon
 - An explorer's pack and javelins